 Operating hours of the Boston T and the MBTA schedule

-Most lines start running between 05:30 and 06:00, then most lines stop running between 00:00 and 00:30.
+Most trains run between about 05:00 and 01:00, some lines have service as late as 01:50.
 For exact first and last times, there is an extra feature in the Boston T app that provides them for each station on the T map.

 The Boston T app also includes departure boards for each station so there’s no need to go looking for an MBTA schedule.